 36th North Zone Japanese Language Speech Contest: A Glimpse into the Future of India-Japan Ties

-The contest, organized by the Kizuna India-Japan Study Forum on October 26, will aim to encourage the learning and exchange of the Japanese language among students in India.
+The contest, organized by the Mombusho Scholars Association of India (MOSAI) with support by Embassy of Japan on October 26, will aim to encourage the learning and exchange of the Japanese language among students in India.

 0